dullroar/ten-steps-to-linux-survival/README.md

 xfreerdp --version
 ```

-In this example when we `cat installrdp` we can determine it is a `bash` shell script that looks to install and configure [FreeRDP](https://github.com/FreeRDP/FreeRDP) on a Debian-style system:
+In this example when we `cat installrdp` we can determine it is a `bash` shell script (because the "shebang" is pointing to `bash`) that looks to install and configure [FreeRDP](https://github.com/FreeRDP/FreeRDP) on a Debian-style system:

 1.  **`apt-get`** - Debian-style package manager.